Solomon Asch: Career

-Asch began his teaching career at Brooklyn College.
-In 1947, he moved to Swarthmore College, where he stayed for 19 years, until 1966.
-Swarthmore was the major center for scholars of Gestalt psychology at that time in the United States.
-Wolfgang Kohler, a German immigrant, W. C. H. Prentice and Hans Wallach were faculty members at that time as well.
+Asch began his teaching career at Brooklyn College in 1932, after he earned his Ph.D.
+He left Brooklyn College for the New School for Social Research in 1943, where he replaced his mentor Max Wertheimer, who had recently died.
+In 1947, he moved to Swarthmore College, where he stayed until 1966.
+At the time Asch was there, Swarthmore was the major center of research that was oriented toward Gestalt psychology.
+During his time at Swarthmore, figures in Gestalt psychology such as Wolfgang Kohler, W. C. H. Prentice, and Hans Wallach were faculty members.

-During his time at Swarthmore, Asch also served for two years (1958–1960) as a member of the Institute for Advanced Study at Princeton.
-There, Stanley Milgram, who later became a prominent psychologist, worked as his research assistant.
+While at Swarthmore, Asch served for two years (1958–1960) as a member of the Institute for Advanced Study in Princeton, New Jersey.
+At the Institute, Stanley Milgram, who later became a prominent social psychologist, worked as Asch's research assistant.

-In 1966, Asch left to found the Institute for Cognitive Studies at Rutgers University.
-In 1972, he moved to the University of Pennsylvania, teaching as a professor of psychology until he retired in 1979, and was Emeritus until 1996.
+Dorothy Dinnerstein recruited Asch to leave Swarthmore for Rutgers University and become, in 1967, the first director of Rutgers's Institute for Cognitive Studies.
+In 1972, he moved to the University of Pennsylvania, teaching as a professor of psychology until he retired in 1979, and was a Professor Emeritus.
 Asch also had visiting posts at Harvard and MIT.

 Work

 Impression formation

 Asch was interested in how humans form impressions of other human beings.
 He was intrigued how humans are able to easily form impressions of others despite complex structures.
 He specifically was interested in how impressions of other people were established and if there were any principles which regulated these impressions.
 Asch concluded "to know a person is to have a grasp of a particular structure".
 He demonstrated through his experiments that forming an impression has the following elements: